Evstafi-class battleship: Coast bombardment

 Both ships were subsequently fitted with anti-aircraft guns on top of each of their turrets during 1915, and screens were added on top of their funnels to keep out light bombs.
 Ioann Zlatoust initially received four 75-millimetre guns, but this was later altered to a pair of 75 mm guns and another pair of 63.5 mm guns.
 Evstafi first received three 75 mm guns, but these were later replaced by two 63.5 mm guns and a pair of 40 mm guns.
 On 1 August 1915 she, and all the other pre-dreadnoughts, were transferred to the 2nd Battleship Brigade, after the dreadnought Imperatritsa Mariya had entered service.
 On 1 October the new dreadnought provided cover while Ioann Zlatoust and Pantelimon bombarded Zonguldak and Evstafi shelled the nearby town of Kozlu.
 Later, both Evstafi-class ships participated in the second bombardment of Varna in May 1916.

 Evstafi and Ioann Zlatoust were reduced to reserve in March 1918 in Sevastopol.
 Immobile, they were captured by the Germans there in May and handed over to the Allies the following December.
-The British wrecked their engines between 22–24 April 1919 when they left the Crimea in order to prevent the advancing Bolsheviks from using them against the White Russians.
+The British wrecked their engines between 22 and 24 April 1919 when they left the Crimea in order to prevent the advancing Bolsheviks from using them against the White Russians.
 Later, they were captured by both sides during the Russian Civil War, but were abandoned by the White Russians when they evacuated the Crimea in November 1920.
 The ships were then scrapped in 1922–1923, although they were not stricken from the navy list until 21 November 1925.